Counting projections of rational curves: A formula for the number of solutions

 \begin{remark} Consider the two rulings of the quadric $\{\alpha \delta - \beta \gamma = 0\}$ in~$\p^3$.
 A direct computation shows that the right action of~$\pgl(2,\C)$ preserves one of the two rulings as a whole, permuting the lines in this ruling, while it preserves each individual line of the other. \end{remark}

 A nice property of the coherent sheaf~$\mscr{M}$ is that it is locally free on an open subset larger than~$U$ and whose complement in~$\p^3$ is constituted by disjoint lines.
-We are going to prove this in Proposition~\ref{proposition:bad_lines}.
+We prove this in Proposition~\ref{proposition:bad_lines}.
 To this end, we introduce some technical tools.

 Starting from~$V_b$, we define a zero-dimensional subscheme in~$\p^1$ that will be used to describe the locus in~$\p^3$ where $\mscr{M}$ is not locally free.

 \begin{definition} Let $V_b \subseteq \C[s,t]_d$ be a vector subspace of dimension~$b+1$.
 Define